ryemislam/single-gpu-passthrough-wiki/6)-Preparation-and-placing-of-ROM-file.md

-**Most time needed with nvidia card and sometimes with AMD cards.**
+**Most time needed with NVIDIA card and sometimes with AMD cards.**

 EASY WAY